m-burst/flake8-pytest-style/.github/ISSUE_TEMPLATE/bug.md

 ## What's wrong

 <!--
 Please describe what is not working.
-Perhaps the plugin reports a violation when it shoudn't, or vice versa?
+Perhaps the plugin reports a violation when it shouldn't, or vice versa?
 Please attach a code sample which reproduces the problem.
 -->